digitalfun/extract-md/README.md

 Scriptlanguage: [AutoHotkey](http://www.autohotkey.com/ "AutoHotkey homepage").

-The aim of this tool is to extract [Markdown][link_md] textblocks from files and merges them into a single file.
+The aim of this tool is to extract [Markdown][link_md] textblocks from files and merge them into a single file.
 The file can then be processed by a tool like [Pandoc][link_pandoc] to convert it from Markdown to a HTML page for example.